stacks-archive/blockstack-browser/README.md

 1. Click "Export" and select the location to which you would like to save the signed build.

+## Building for the Web

+1. Make sure you've cloned the repo and installed all npm assets (as shown above)
+1. Run `npm run web`

 ## Contributing

+We do project-wide sprints every two weeks and we're always looking for more help.

-Please read through our [contributing guidelines](https://github.com/blockstack/blockstack-browser/blob/master/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.
+If you'd like to contribute, head to the [contributing guidelines](/CONTRIBUTING.md).
+Inside you'll find directions for opening issues, coding standards, and notes on development.

 ## Tech Stack